Skip to main content

 Authentication

-To use the Staking API, you must be registered with an account on https://app.stakely.io.
-If you don't have an account yet, you can register here.
+To use the Staking API, you must have an account on https://app.stakely.io.
+If you do not have one yet, you can register here.

-Manage your API keys in the Staking API dashboard at https://app.stakely.io/staking-api.
-The dashboard provides a simple interface to create new keys, view existing keys, and delete keys you no longer need.
+API keys are managed from the Staking API dashboard at https://app.stakely.io/staking-api.
+From there, you can create new keys, view existing ones, and revoke keys when no longer needed.

 Include your API key in the X-API-KEY header with every request: